nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.

-The main stylesheet for the UI can be found in `src/main/java/resources/view/LightTheme.css`.
+The stylesheet used for the UI can be found in `src/main/java/resources/view/LightTheme.css`.
 ### Logic component

 **API** : [`Logic.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/logic/Logic.java)